jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 > General Arango AQL graph query syntax information can be found [HERE](https://www.arangodb.com/docs/stable/aql/graphs.html).
 Please reference this document on the shortest path algorithim in AQL [HERE](https://www.arangodb.com/docs/stable/aql/graphs-shortest-path.html) (2 minute read).

 In this use case we want to idenitfy the lowest latency path for traffic originating from the 10.101.1.0/24 (Amsterdam) destined to 20.0.0.0/24 (Rome).
 We will utilize Arango's shortest path query capabilities and specify latency as our weighted attribute pulled from the meta-data.
 See image below which shows the shortest latency path we expect to be returned by our query.
+> [!NOTE]
+> This query is being performed in the global routing table.

 <img src="/topo_drawings/low-latency-path.png" width="900">